-uniformly in $n$ as $M \to \infty$, and \eqref{tail_condition} guarantees that this is true in the $L^2$ sense.
-The joint convergence again follows from the Cram\'{e}r-Wold device: one only needs to check that condition \eqref{tail_condition} is satisfied by any linear combination of the $G_i$, and this is an easy consequence of the triangle inequality. \end{proof}
+uniformly in $n$ as $M \to\infty$, and \eqref{tail_condition} guarantees that this is true in the $L^2$ sense.
+The joint convergence again follows from the Cram\'{e}r--Wold device: one only needs to check that condition \eqref{tail_condition} is satisfied by any linear combination of the $G_i$, and this is an easy consequence of the triangle inequality.~ \end{pf}